ShiftLimits/wled-client/README.md

 See [usage](#usage) for next steps.

+### Other Environments
+Under the hood, WLED Client uses the `fetch`, `WebSocket`, and `EventTarget` APIs to achieve the desired behavior.
+WLED Client is primarily meant to be used in the browser where these APIs are provided by the browser's execution environment.
+In order to work on node, each API has been polyfilled.

+If your execution environment includes these APIs, you can use the browser script out of the box.
+Otherwise you'll need to add your own polyfills to make WLED Client work in your desired environment.

 ### Versioning

 WLED Client's versioning tracks WLED's version to determine what WLED API features are supported.
 If you have a device with WLED `0.12.0` installed, you will need WLED Client version starting with `0.12.0-*` to guarantee support.